sirkon/ldetool/PERFORMANCE.md

 # General thoughts
 Provided method of data extraction is basically a split of known output length on steroids:
-* The most common operation is looking for char/string in a string - this is what string splitting utilities like awk/gawk do.
+* The most common operation is looking for char/string in a string - this is what string splitting utilities like awk/gawk do when looking for the next field separator.
 * There's nothing like in depth lookup like in regex matching.
 We just find first character/string in the rest of line.
 It is enough in a huge majority of cases (and it is rather something wrong with the input if this is not enough).

 So, the conclusion is it would be basically enough to check performance on regular column-formatted files as it reflects common usage.
 The file can be generated with [utility](https://github.com/glossina/ldetool/blob/master/columngen.7z).
 Don't forget to get a package needed: